Don't Nod: Reorganisation, Life Is Strange and Vampyr (2014–2018)

 On 28 January 2014, Dontnod filed for redressement judiciaire ("judicial reorganisation"), a form of receivership in France; the proceeding was finalised in February 2018.
-The proceeding filing was discovered by Factornews and some media outlets like Polygon reported it as Dontnod filing for bankruptcy as a result of the poor sales of Remember Me.
+The proceeding filing was discovered by media outlet Factornews and some outlets like Polygon reported it as Dontnod filing for bankruptcy as a result of the poor sales of Remember Me.
 Dontnod responded to these reports explaining that they were in the process of "judicial reorganisation" to resize the company and denied bankruptcy.

 In June 2014, Dontnod announced that they were working with Square Enix Europe on a new game, which was announced as Life Is Strange that year and released in 2015 over the course of five installments.
 The critical and commercial success of Life Is Strange caused Dontnod to be solicited by publishers, whereas they previously had to pursue publishers themselves.
 Guilbert said in April 2016 that the studio had cast off the ambition of making triple A games and would only see themselves devoted to independent projects, in particular, original, narrative-driven intellectual properties, which narrative director Stéphane Beauverger agreed was "part of Dontnod's DNA".
 Dontnod announced in July 2016 that it had entered into a partnership with Hesaw, a Parisian game studio in which Guilbert also held a management role, that saw the latter renamed Dontnod Eleven but remained an independent entity.

 Vampyr, an action role-playing game announced in 2015, was released by Focus Home Interactive in June 2018.
 70% of the studio's 120 employees (in 2016) were devoted to the development of Vampyr, many of whom had worked on Life Is Strange.
 Guilbert later stated that the company would pursue a co-production strategy with future publishers, as was done for Vampyr, limiting their part to forty per cent.
 The company's guiding principle was to reinvent itself with every game.
 For the sake of maintaining the motivation of players and publishers, the production cycle since releasing the five-year commitment Remember Me was reduced to two and a half or three years.
 Each project began with a designer, writer, and art director, with the occasional producer or engineer.
 "Dontnod Days" were maintained for unsupervised work related to ongoing projects.